 Washington's Headquarters, also known as the Isaac Potts House, has the distinction of being the structure General Washington used as his headquarters during the 1777-1778 Valley Forge Encampment.
 At the time of the encampment, the house was being rented by a Potts relative, Deborah Hewes.
 Mrs. Hewes in turn rented the entire house along with some furnishings to the General and his military family.

-When these buildings are closed you can still tour Washington's Headquarters virtually on YouTube and download the illustrated guidebooks for Washington's Headquarters to get a glimpse of the buildings interiors.
+When these buildings are closed you can still tour Washington's Headquarters virtually on YouTube and download the illustrated guidebook for Washington's Headquarters to get a glimpse of the buildings interiors.

 View other self-guided touring options at the park.